 Photo by Jessica Lehrman

 After the interview, we head downtown, closer to where the convention and surrounding fanfare are going down.
 As we arrive, it's super quiet—daily life in Cleveland has completely halted for this circus.
-I wasn't expecting the Purge or anything, but the media would have people believe that another Civil War was about to happen here.
+I wasn't expecting The Purge or anything, but the media would have people believe that another Civil War was about to happen here.
 A local photographer tells me that the city is a ghost town this week because Cleveland residents don't want anything to do with the Republican National Convention.
 As far as I can tell, he's right—almost everyone who walks by has some kind of credentials hanging around their neck.

 I start in one of the public squares, where I see three times as many photographers than there are people to shoot.
 It's almost like an outdoor press pit.
 Everyone is standing around looking for open-carry protesters or black activists to take pictures of, but instead all they find are Elect Jesus water bottles and food trucks.
 There's a very weird level of anxiety that comes from people who came to be in the shit and can't find it to save their lives.

 All of the sudden a guy shows up in a T-shirt with "Tamir Rice Only" written in ink on the front.
 He is screaming into a megaphone that barely works, talking about being shot by a "pig," by which he means a dirty cop.
-Shouting into the megaphone, he claims that 85 percent of police departments have pigs in them.
+Shouting into the megaphone. he claims that 85 percent of police departments have pigs in them.
 His speech is passionate, but slightly incoherent—people in the square are interested, but it's hard to keep up.

 Still, he has 50 cameras filming him now as if he were holding an official press conference, only because he is the loudest voice in the park, standing at the highest point.
 It's amazing.
 It's sort of a metaphor for the political climate right now—the loudest voice wins.

-About 30 feet away, a group with a working megaphone starts shouting about how they get pulled over all the time and haven't been shot yet.
+About 9 metres away, a group with a working megaphone starts shouting about how they get pulled over all the time and haven't been shot yet.
 The guy speaking in the mouthpiece has a shirt on that says "Allah is Satan."
 Another one has a sign that says something about how every real Muslim is a jihadist.
 I ask a police officer standing nearby if he's conflicted about protecting those who spew such an unbelievable amount of hate.
 He gives me a look that lets me know it's not the first time he's had to do it and won't be the last.

 Across the square, I see a Muslim man and a Jewish man standing together with semi-automatic weapons across their bodies.
-I take another loop around, and find a guy holding a sign that says, "Wanna Talk to a Racist?"
+I take another loop around, and find a guy holding a sign that says "Wanna Talk to a Racist?"

 Then Alex Jones, the conspiratorial mastermind who runs InfoWars, shows up, marching into the square surrounded by a platoon of tight shirt-wearing goons.
 He pulls out his megaphone and starts calling people communists and terrorists.
 He tells people that they better get ready to get in line.
 And then somebody punches him.
 It's magnificent.